paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 * The given container is not a list.
 * The given value is NULL.

-On failure the reference count of value is unchanged and a ``SystemError`` is raised with the text "bad argument to internal function".
+On failure the reference count of value is unchanged, returns -1, and a ``SystemError`` is set with the text "bad argument to internal function".

 For code and tests, including failure modes, see: